GASPI-Forum/GASPI-Forum.github.io/tutorials.md

 {% include_relative _source/success_or_die.h %}
 {% endhighlight %}

-#### 6. Minimal error handling
+#### 7. Segments

-software abstraction of hardware memory hierarchy
+- Software abstraction of hardware memory hierarchy
-– NUMA
+  - NUMA
-– GPU
+  - GPU
-– Xeon Phi
+  - Xeon Phi
-• one partition of the PGAS
+- A single partition of the Partitioned Global Address Space (PGAS)
-• contiguous block of virtual memory
+  - contiguous block of virtual memory
-– no pre-defined memory model
+  - no pre-defined memory model
-– memory management up to the application
+- Memory management up to the application
-• locally / remotely accessible
+  - locally / remotely accessible
-– local access by ordinary memory operations
+  - local access by ordinary memory operations
-– remote access by GASPI communication routines
+  - remote access by GASPI communication routines

+GASPI provides only a few relatively large segments
+- segment allocation is expensive
+- the total number of supported segments is limited by hardware constraints

+GASPI segments have an allocation policy
+- GASPI\_MEM\_UNINITIALIZED
+  - memory is not initialized
+- GASPI\_MEM\_INITIALIZED
+  - memory is initialized (zeroed)

+##### gaspi\_segment\_create

+- Collective short cut to
+  - gaspi\_segment\_alloc (for more details - see GASPI specification)
+  - gaspi\_segment\_register (for more details - see GASPI specification)

+After successful completion, the segment is locally and remotely accessible by all ranks in the group.

+{% highlight c %}
+{% include_relative _source/segments.c %}
+{% endhighlight %}